pagekite/PyPagekite/README.md

 How to obtain certificates and configure your back-ends is outside the scope of this document.

+#### Encrypted tunnels ####

+As of pagekite.py version 0.3.8, it is possible to connect to the front-end using a TLS-encrypted tunnel.
+This is much more secure and is highly recommended.

+This requires additional flags both on the front-end, and on the back.

+On the front-end, you need to define a TLS endpoint for the domain.

 #### Encrypting unencrypted back-ends ####